Motahaldu

 Motahaldu or Himmatpur Motahaldu is a village in Lalkuan sub-district, Nainital district, in the Indian state of Uttarakhand.
 It sits on National Highway 109, and is c.
 8 km south of Haldwani.
 The nearest railway station is Lalkuan Junction (LKU) and the nearest airport is Pantnagar Airport (PGH).

 Demographics

 As of the 2011 census, Motahaldu had 77 households and 424 inhabitants.

 Economy

-Motahaldu has many stone factories, dairy and agricultural farms.
+Motahaldu has several stone factories, dairy and agricultural farms.

 Mahaveer Audyogik Aasthan (AOP) private industrial estate is in Padlipur village.
-This estate is unique in Nainital District.
+A number of industries operate in the estate.

-Many industries operate in the estate, providing employment.
-A temple and a government medical centre are present.
+A temple and a government medical centre are also present.

 Villages

 Motahldu has many villages, including Kishanpur Sakuliya, Sufi Bhagwanpur, Padampur Devalia, Jaypurbisa, and Bhawanipur Harsing.